Commitments and Contingencies

 Rent expense, including percentage rent but excluding operating costs for which the Company is obligated, consisted of the following (in thousands):

-Approximate future minimum payments, including rent escalation clauses and stores that are not yet open, on all lease obligations at December 31, 2013, are as follows (in thousands).
+Approximate future minimum payments, including rent escalation clauses and committed leases for stores that are not yet open, on all lease obligations at December 31, 2016, are as follows (in thousands).
 Operating lease obligations listed below do not include percentage rent, real estate taxes, insurance, CAM, and other costs for which the Company is obligated.
 These operating lease commitments are not reflected on the Consolidated Balance Sheets.

 Inventory Purchase Obligations

-Inventory purchase obligations consist of open production purchase orders for sourced apparel, footwear, accessories and equipment, and raw material commitments not included in open production purchase orders.
-At December 31, 2013, inventory purchase obligations were $216,752,000.
-To support certain inventory purchase obligations, the Company maintains unsecured and uncommitted lines of credit available for issuing import letters of credit.
-At December 31, 2013, the Company had no balance outstanding under these letters of credit.
+Inventory purchase obligations consist of open production purchase orders for sourced apparel, footwear, accessories, and equipment, and raw material commitments not included in open production purchase orders.
+At December 31, 2016, inventory purchase obligations were $202,391,000.

 Indemnities and Guarantees